 Joe dug himself deep under the blankets.
 The discussion was over and without another word, Joe expected me to leave his room.
 For now, I’d let him sleep, but this talk of death and dying was far from over.

 Crashing in on my own lighthearted dream, Joe’s sharp, keening cry broke the silence that generally existed in the dead of night.
-Forcing the three of us from our beds, Hoss, Pa and I nearly collided into each other in the dimly lit hallway.
+Forcing the three of us from our beds, Hoss, Pa and I nearly collided with each other in the dimly lit hallway.
 Pa had his dressing gown pulled over one shoulder and was fighting to slip his other arm through when I stilled his urgent strides toward my brother’s room.

 “Let me,” I insisted.
 “You two go back to bed.”